KafetzisThomas/UOI-StudyNotes/README.md

 ### Pull Requests
 When submitting a pull request, please keep these points in mind:

+* **TODO List**: Check the [TODO List](https://github.com/KafetzisThomas/UOI-StudyNotes/blob/main/TODO.md) to ensure there isn’t already an open task you’d like to work on.

 * **Simplicity**: Keep your changes straightforward and focused.
 Complex changes are harder to review and integrate.